maryalicewilliams/Nick_MaryAlice_Potholes/Group Assignments/Proposal Update.md

 - There are already analyses out there about this issue.
 - We might not learn anything from the maps.
 - Maps might be too simplistic.
+- Location of a request doesn't necessarily mean the person  requesting it lives in the area/census block of their request.